Does hypnotherapy really work?

 Another issue I don’t work with is extreme jealousy.
 I sometime have people calling me about their partners who are extremely jealous and controlling, asking if I can hypnotise the partner to remove this problem.
 Well for one thing it’s very unlikely that the partner would even see me, because these people (usually men, though not always) generally believe that they are in the right and that it’s their partner’s job to reassure them by submitting totally to their wishes.
 These people simply cannot have normal satisfactory relationships in our modern world where people expect a reasonable amount of freedom.
 A relationship with an extremely jealous and controlling partner will always end badly, so it’s better that it ends sooner when less damage has been done.

 Twenty years ago most hypnotherapists (myself included) saw a lot of people to help them to stop smoking.
-These days I don’t do any face-to-face work with this issue.
+These days I don’t often work with this issue.
 Scientific studies show that if clients are followed up after one year to see if they have permanently stopped smoking, about one third have stopped and the other two-thirds have gone back to smoking.
 This success rate is much less than what most clients would be hoping for.
 If anyone claims a significantly better success rate I suggest you ask them for the evidence of long term follow up.
 Having said this, a well-designed programme of hypnotherapy does have a better success rate than other treatments for stopping smoking, so by all means go for it if you can find an experienced practitioner who specialises in this issue.
 You are more likely to succeed if you take some time to plan ahead and consider the possible temptations, withdrawal symptoms, and how you will get past them.

 Finally I don’t generally deal with women who want help in preparing to give birth.
 Hypnotherapy can be very effective in this area, but I believe it’s best left to female specialists who concentrate on this area and have a detailed knowledge of the physical side of giving birth.
 There are many “hypnobirthing” practitioners, many of whom are also midwives and have experienced giving birth themselves.